 - Set up a toppings bar and serve the beans chili-style.

-- Make Frito pie - top Fritos with the beans and your favorite toppings.
+- Make Frito pie: Top Fritos with the beans and your favorite toppings.

 Recipe FAQs

 Baked beans reheat well.
 Smaller portions can be reheated in the microwave.
 For larger portions, use the stovetop or the oven.
 For the stovetop method, transfer the beans to a large pot.
 Heat over medium-low heat, stirring frequently, until warmed through.
-For the oven method, preheat the oven to 350 degrees.
+For the oven method, preheat the oven to 350℉.
 Transfer the beans to an oven-safe dish, cover with aluminum foil, and bake for 20-30 minutes until heated through.

-More recipes for feeding a crowd
+More Recipes for Feeding a Crowd

 📖 Recipe Card

-Baked Beans with Ground Beef and Bacon
+Easy Baked Beans with Ground Beef

 Ingredients

-- 1 pound ground beef
+- 1 pound ground beef (85/15 or leaner)

 - 1 pound bacon (cut into 1-inch pieces)